sakk-sham/Canopy-Carbon-Prediction/README.md

 ### Future Directions

 The methodologies employed and findings derived from this research offer implications for environmental assessments and conservation strategies.
 The accuracy of predictive models and detailed carbon stock estimations could serve as a foundational framework for similar studies globally, aiding ecosystem management and informed decision-making.

-In summary, this project underscores the University of Malaya's ecosystem's vital role in carbon sequestration, emphasizing the significance of satellite imagery and machine learning in environmental assessments and conservation endeavors.